 Then came Grigory Orlov who helped her depose her husband.
 Catherine was in love and they were together for 12 years, until she found out about his infidelities.

 The Empress’ favorites

 After her husband’s death she had 9 more lovers: Alexander Vasilchikov, Pyotr Zavadovsky, Semyon Zorich, Ivan Rimsky-Korsakov, Aleander Lanskoi, Alexander Yermolov, Alexander Mamonov, and Platon Zubov.
 Some she loved, others she was in lust with.

 The great love of her life was Prince Grigory Potemkin with whom she had a relationship of 17 years.
 Some believe they were secretly married and had an open relationship.
 Potemkin co-ruled with Catherine.

-16. Did Catherine the Great cross-dress?
+16. Fact check: Did Catherine cross-dress?

 Usually, no, Catherine the Great did not cross-dress.
 But there were three specific situations in which she did.
 One was when she was married and was carrying on her affairs.
 In an attempt to not be recognized, sometimes she left her palace dressed as a man.
 The second situation were military or hunting events in which she used male uniform.